 Kosuke Sugimot loves sneakers.
 And he loves plants.
 It was only natural that he’d find a way to combine these two passions.
 In a project titled Shoetree, he transforms used trainers into eco-art sculptures.
-In one piece, green moss wraps around the contours of a Nike Air More Uptempo, while a colorful vine plant seems to crawl out from within the sneaker.
-In another piece, a tropical houseplant extends skywards from a Air Jordan 5 Retro.
+For one piece, green moss wraps around the contours of a Nike Air More Uptempo, while a colorful vine plant seems to crawl out from within the sneaker.
+In another piece, a tropical houseplant extends skywards from an Air Jordan 5 Retro.
 With this project, Kosuke subverts sneaker culture’s affiliation with mindless consumption, renewing an appreciation for shoewear in a different light.

 Kosuke Sugimot 喜欢球鞋和绿植。他结合这两种元素，打造了一个名为 Shoetree 的艺术项目，其旨在利用回收来的二手运动鞋，完成数件环保主题的雕塑作品。一幅作品中，耐克 Air More Uptempo 的球鞋表面被苔藓覆盖，植物枝叶从鞋里野蛮生长；另一幅作品里，热带植物化作飞人，从复刻版乔丹 5 代里一跃而出。这些作品打破了运动鞋文化与非理性消费之间的联系，也让人以另一种眼光看待球鞋。